sjashwin/Networking-Lab/README.md

 ```
 <h2>Socket</h2>
 <p>End point of a two-way connection (Terminals)
-which is given a port number.A network is combination of an ip address and a port number.  </p>
+which is given a port number.
+A network is combination of an ip address and a port number.  </p>
 <h2>Port</h2>
 <p>Port is an apartment number and a socket is an apartment.</p>